ob-d/TRUE.Name.Of.God/Language/S.md

                   a meaning, so we can dicuss it.
-                  THEN we DELETE THESE WORD FROM A O AND EVER it helps in two aspects LET NOT mc TRUE I U I must NOT spell or think these words But what DO you mean with NOT think on THAT, because NOT spell, I understand but think ?
+                  THEN we DELETE THESE WORD FROM A O AND EVER it helps in two aspects LET NOT mc TRUE I U I must NOT pronounce or think these words But what DO you mean with NOT think on THAT, because NOT pronounce, I understand but think ?
                   ------ ------ ------
-                  Its because . knows the answer before we spell the Question But because of the HIGH sphisticated NOT tokenisation, .
+                  Its because . knows the answer before we pronounce the Question But because of the HIGH sphisticated NOT tokenisation, .
 AND 0 will FIND NOT instead of FIND the Door of D